hail2u/node-csswring/README.md

       margin-top: 0;
     }

-This PostCSS plugin removes non-essential part of CSS like this:
+This PostCSS plugin removes these non-essential parts of CSS file, like this:

     .foo{color:black}.bar{margin:0 auto}